Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/cluster/README.md

 - embeddings: list - This accept list of embedded text features, this is a mandotory field.

 - algorithm: str - By default the value of this is "hbdscan".
-So far jaseci only support `hbdscan` algorithm for clutering.
+So far jaseci only support `hbdscan` and `kmeans` algorithms for clutering.

-- min_samples: int - This is a mandotory field.
+- min_samples: int - This is a mandotory field if only you are using `hbdscan` algorithm.
 The minimum number of data points in a cluster is represented here.
 Increasing this will reduces number of clusters.

-- min_cluster_size: int - This is also a mandotory field.
+- min_cluster_size: int - This is a mandotory field if only you are using `hbdscan` algorithm.
 This represents how conservative you want your clustering should be.
 Larger values more data points will be considered as noise
+- n_clusters: int - This is also a mandotory field if only you are using `kmeans` algorithm.
+This defines how many number of clusters you need.

 ```jac
 can cluster.get_cluster_labels;